SAP-samples/teched2024-AD181/exercises/ex3.2/README.md

 <img src="images/image5.png"
 style="width:6.5in;height:2.35417in" />

 6. Select your Build Code project named **customer_loyalty_xxx-customer_loyalty_xxxSrv**.
-You can search for your initials to filter out other projects.
+You can search for your user number to filter out other projects.

 <img src="images/image6.jpg" />